stargate/stargate/coordinator/persistence-cassandra-5.0/README.md

 This module represents the implementation of the [persistence-api](../persistence-api) for the Cassandra `5.0.x` version.

-Note: the initial implementation is based on the DataStax Cassandra implementation and may include code that has not been accepted into the Apache Cassandra project.
+Note: the initial implementation is based on an experimental fork of Cassandra implementation and may include code that has not yet been accepted into the Apache Cassandra project.

 ## Cassandra version update